How Molecular Motors' Interaction Shapes Flagellar Beat and Its Fluctuations: Beyond the linear analysis: the effect of strong couplings

 where $s_i\in\{0,1\}$ is the state of motor $i$ and $x_i=i/N$ its position.
 At each time step, the state of a motor is updated with probability $p$ taking the following expressions:

 It is useful to note that, in the coupled case, the typical time of a transition scales as $1/\omega_{\mathrm{on}}$, which scales as $\sim e^{- c K}$ with $c$ of order $\sim 1$, depending on the state of neighboring motors.
 For large values of $K$, this implies that transition times become extremely short, much shorter than the integration time step $dt$ accessible in simulations.
 For this reason, the range of simulated values of $K$ is restricted to $K \leq 3$.
-Within this range, we observe that the qualitative behavior of the model does not depend on the specific update scheme used for the motor states, whereas deviations appear for larger values of $K$.
-The integration is performed using a fourth–order Runge–Kutta scheme, and the parameters employed are listed in Tab.~\ref{tab:params}.
+Within this range, we observe that the qualitative behavior of the model does not depend on the specific update scheme used for the motor states, whereas deviations appear for larger values of $K$. {The integration of Eq.~\ref{eq:Xdot_dimless} is performed using a fourth–order Runge–Kutta scheme, and the parameters employed are listed in Tab.~\ref{tab:params}.
+The binding–unbinding process is treated using a fixed time–step renewal scheme (with the same $\Delta t$ as for the continuous part of the dynamics).
+At each step, transition probabilities are evaluated, and switching events are implemented via pseudo–random sampling.
+A Gillespie algorithm is not used, as the continuous dynamics already requires a fixed small time step.}